11/16/09

 The film Death Tunnel uses this building and its history as its base in which the filmmakers have chosen to up the scale with a very modern looking editing style and filmmaking approach.
 In fact, I'll be the first to admit that the editing takes a role in itself with all the bells and whistles of some of the same mold that you'll find in Saw movies and other hipper approached film such as "Boo!" and "See no Evil".
 The naysayers usually check themselves out at the front door by simply dismissing the style and pace as to hip for horror, but I disagree.
 The minds behind the madness root basically from the twin talents of Christopher Saint Booth and director Philip Adrian Booth who have brought there unique style now to a number of documentaries.
 But before the documentaries there was "Death Tunnel"

 What I found appealing was the number creepy scenes woven into the editing.
 Whether it was bad timing or just a need form the studios, it will be hard pressed getting around the similar approach that the film will be lumped into from the SAW films corral.
 Though while we as viewers will be the first to point fingers at the relationship, it shouldn't take away from the product itself.
 Yes we have video monitors with screens that watch the victims.
 But guess what, SAW wasn't the first film to do that either.
 In fact its long been a staple of several sci fi films over the years.
+Right off the bat, the score to this film is a standalone.
+Combining classic orchestration with NIN kind of vibes it lays down a solid base that does more than fill in the cracks, but provides a sense quality mix that far and exceeds horror film scores that simply rely on drones and industrial clips to patch together the music undertones.
+Proof of this jumps off the screen in the opener music.
+Since i'm on that subject the additional stand out on that note is the sound design that hits the viewer with full exploding impact sounds that emerge almost from the abyss of a dark chamber.

 This is the challenge presented before 5 proactively dressed hotties who are enrolled into an annual initiation per a gathering held locally.
 The film start is quickly fast forwarded to the situation at hand.
 Each girl awakes blindfolded with a gas mask apparatus as they make there way thru the building and its five floors.
 They are watched and narrated to per way of close circuit cameras that look more like industrial eyeballs.
 The place does just fine as a standalone creepy place, though what they didn't anticipate was the sudden burst of supernatural activity, ghost spirits emerging and a fight for there lives.
 Creeps and apparitions pop in and out like virtual spook house which is supported by clever editing tricks and careful imaging.